Skip to main content

 03 · Methodology

-The optimization target is closing line value, not win rate.
+A stack of models, one per betting market, all built around a single optimization target: closing line value, not win rate.
 The architecture follows from that.

 What we model